bbc/html5-video-compositor/README.md

 ## Build

 This project uses npm to manage dependencies.
-To start development in the root of the project run:
+To build the compositor, in the root of the project run:

 ```
 npm install